Simple Online Tools

 What if I have boards of different lengths?

-Currently, the tool assumes all boards are the same length.
-For mixed-length boards, run the optimizer separately for each length and combine the results manually.
+Currently, the tool assumes all stock boards are the same length.
+For mixed-length stock, run the optimizer separately for each board length and combine the results manually for your shopping list.